Installing Bitrix

 - Tools for collecting PHP and Nginx metrics.

-You can set up the environment both from Yandex Cloud Marketplace and using a Helm chart.
+You can set up the environment both from Yandex Cloud Marketplace and using the Helm chart.

 You can use the admin environment to install stable versions of Bitrix applications.